shadyamr/shadyamr/README.md

 Currently a Cybersecurity Software Developer / Engineer.
 Very passionate about technologies, games, and applications.<br><br>I've been making websites since the age of 10 and haven't lost interest since then I started creating my first website at the age of 13.

 ## About Me:
-- 🔭 I am currently working on my personal portfolio
+- 🔭 I am currently working on my portfolio
 - 🌱 I am continuously learning new technologies and improving my skillset
-- 👯 I am looking to collaborate on open source projects
+- 👯 I am looking to collaborate on open-source projects
-- 💬 Ask me about cybersecurity (pen testing, network security, etc.), web, and software development.
+- 💬 Ask me about cybersecurity (penetration testing, network security, etc.), web, and software development.
 - 📫 How to reach me: shady@webvation.tech
 -------------------------------------------------------------